levo-777/chat_rooms/README.md

 ## 🌐 Making it Public

 **Note:** To make your chat rooms publicly accessible, you can use tunneling services like ngrok (`ngrok http 4000`) or deploy to cloud platforms like Railway, Fly.io, or Heroku.
-For public hosting, set the `PHX_HOST` environment variable to your domain (e.g., `PHX_HOST=yourdomain.com`) and the WebSocket connections will automatically work with your domain.
+For public hosting, set the `PHX_HOST` environment variable to your domain (e.g., `PHX_HOST=yourdomain.com`).
+WebSocket connections should work automatically with most tunneling services and cloud platforms.

 ## 🔧 Troubleshooting